ashish-gehani/Trimmer/README.md

 make
 ```

-If you have non conventional names for LLVM or CLANG you will have to set certain enviornment variables.

-e.g. if you have version build according to the instructions above:
+If your system has unconventional names / locations for LLVM utilities, adjust the below environment variables as needed:

 ```
 export LLVM_CC_NAME=clang
 export LLVM_CXX_NAME=clang++